cloudmesh/cloudmesh-installer/FAQ.md

 The reason is that dependent on the answer we will ask you to simply restarts as this is the easiest.

+## I used the curl install and get an issue

+I get

+    ModuleNotFoundError: No module named 'cloudmesh.management'
+    (ENV3) xxxx-MacBook-Pro:cm xxxx$

+A dependency is not yet met.
+You may be able to fix it with

+    cd cloudmesh-cloud
+    pip install -e .

+In case it does not, please use the `cloudmesh-installer` approach wich is more or less the same, but with much more advanced features.

 ## I folloed the one line installer but it did not work

 There may be a dependency issue between older installs.
 You could try to uninstall